sharma1981/liteExchange/README.md

 ## <a name="FunctionalTesting">**9.
 Functional testing:**

-There is a Powershell script for Windows which can send orders from FIX files.

 Under "test_functional" directory :

-For Windows
+For Linux, a FIX client automation implemented in Python will be available soon.

+For Windows there is a Powershell script for Windows which can send orders from FIX files using Fix protocol.
+It internally uses C# to implement FIX protocol.

-1. Modify test_data.txt which has the orders to send to the engine as you wish.
+1. Modify test_data.txt which has the orders to send to the engine as FIX messages.

 2. For firing Windows test client(s), you can use fix_client_automation.bat.

 3. A GUI will appear.
-Simply specify target server , number of test clients and the test case file :
+Simply specify the arguments.

 4. Press the start button.

 <p align="center">
 <img src="https://github.com/akhin/cpp_multithreaded_order_matching_engine/blob/master/documentation/testfunctional_gui_windows.png">
 </p>

-For Linux, the same automation will be available soon in Perl and Python.

 ## <a name="UnitTesting">**10.
 Unit testing with GoogleTest:**

 The project uses GoogleTest 1.7.
 You can find a makefile and vcproj under "test_unit" directory.